knightliao/pfrock/README.md

 # pfrock

-plugin based for 微服务mock服务 using python.
+A plugin-based server for running fake HTTP and socket services (especially SOA service) using Python.

        _ (`-.            _  .-')                          .-. .-')
       ( (OO  )          ( \( -O )                         \  ( OO )